speedyjeff/gemsofwar/gemsofwar.engine.ai/readme.md

         public bool[] SkipFeatures { get; set; }
 ```

-The first set of options are the tranditional knobs provided by the Decision Tree model.
+The first set of options are the traditional knobs provided by the Decision Tree model.
 The later adjust the rounding precision of the normalized data and how many of the features to consider when training the model.

 ### Genetic Algorithm

 Genetic algorithms start with a random set of configurations and morph into optimal by process of observation.

-The [genetic algorithm](https://github.com/speedyjeff/gemsofwar/blob/master/gemsofwar.ai/GeneticAlgorithm.cs) follows a very simple process.
+The [genetic algorithm](https://github.com/speedyjeff/gemsofwar/blob/master/gemsofwar.engine.ai/GeneticAlgorithm.cs) follows a very simple process.

 1. Generate a population of N random configuration
-2. Evaluate each (train a model, and evalute the fitness based on the least performing label)
+2. Evaluate each (train a model, and evaluate the fitness based on the least performing label)
 3. The top 10% of the population is moved to the next generation
-4. The remaining 90% of the population is choosen by a combination of the current population
+4. The remaining 90% of the population is chosen by a combination of the current population
   a.
-Pairs of configs are choosen from the population to combine
+Pairs of configs are chosen from the population to combine
   b.
 There is a 45% chance of taking a trait from one of the parents, and a 10% chance to have a mutation (a random trait)
 5. The process goes back to step 2 for X generations